Losing My Voice to Asthma

 When I lose my voice, the worst of my asthma attack is over and I no longer FEEL bad, but I sound bad.

-Well, luckily Daughter was home, but they probably wouldn’t let a teenager make an appointment for her mom.
-So I had to pull up husband’s number and hand her my phone.
-Then I had to whisper instructions to Daughter to tell Hubby that I needed to call Asthma Doc and make an appointment.
+Well, luckily my daughter was home, but they probably wouldn’t let a teenager make an appointment for her mom.
+So I had to pull up my husband’s number and hand her my phone.
+Then I had to whisper instructions to my daughter to tell my husband that I needed to call the asthma doctor and make an appointment.

 Did you follow all of that?

-Then Hubby had to call my daughter and let me know when my appointment was scheduled.
+Then my husband had to call my daughter and let me know when my appointment was scheduled.

-It was fun trying to talk to Asthma Doc too!
+It was fun trying to talk to my asthma doc too!
 He also listened VERY carefully to everything I said.
-He had to – he couldn’t hear so he had to stay close and really pay attention to everything I was trying to say.
+He had to - he couldn't hear so he had to stay close and really pay attention to everything I was trying to say.

 I’m not sure why I keep losing my voice

 Has anyone else had this problem?
 And is it also your family's favorite time?
 When you lose your voice and can’t speak?!